sozercan/kubectl-ai/README.md

 ```

 If `AZURE_OPENAI_ENDPOINT` variable is set, then it will use the Azure OpenAI Service.
 Otherwise, it will use OpenAI API.

-### Installation

-- Download the binary from [GitHub releases](https://github.com/sozercan/kubectl-ai/releases).

-- If you want to use this as a [`kubectl` plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/), then copy `kubectl-ai` binary to your `PATH`.
-If not, you can also use the binary standalone.

 ### Flags and environment variables